Magnetotransport in overdoped La$_{2-x}$Sr$_x$CuO$_4$: Effect of anisotropic scattering: INTRODUCTION

 On the other hand, in the superconducting state of overdoped LSCO films, the low temperature superfluid density $\rho_s$ is found to decrease linearly with $T$ \cite{Bozovic2016}, which is the expected behavior of a clean d-wave superconductor \cite{Hirschfeld1993}.
-However, the zero temperature superfluid density $\rho_s(0)$ is found to scale linearly with the transition temperature $T_c$, which is instead a typical behavior of a dirty BCS superconductor\cite{AG1961}.
-This dilema is reconciled only recently by the recognition of the unique property of apical oxygen vacancies \cite{Wang2022}.
-Such impurities are known to be populated with over doping,\cite{Kim2017} and in the Born limit they cause an anisotropic scattering rate $\Gamma_d\cos^2(2\theta)$ (with $\theta$ the azimuthal angle relative to the anti-nodal direction).\cite{Wang2022} The global scale of the scattering rate affects the transition temperature, hence can produce the behavior $\rho_s(0)\propto T_c$ in the dirty limit.
+However, the zero temperature superfluid density $\rho_s(0)$ is found to scale linearly with the transition temperature $T_c$, which is instead a typical behavior of a dirty BCS superconductor \cite{AG1961}.
+This dilemma is reconciled only recently by the recognition of the unique property of apical oxygen vacancies \cite{Wang2022}. {Such impurities are known to be more populated with over-doping \cite{Kim2017}}.
+In the Born limit, they cause an anisotropic scattering rate $\Gamma_d\cos^2(2\theta)$ (with $\theta$ the azimuthal angle relative to the anti-nodal direction) {through second order hopping processes connecting the nearest neighboring sites} \cite{Wang2022}.
+The global scale of the scattering rate affects the transition temperature, hence can produce the behavior $\rho_s(0)\propto T_c$ in the dirty limit.
 The depletion of the superfluid density at low temperatures are contributed by nodal quasiparticle excitations, but since the above form of scattering rate vanishes in the nodal direction, the behavior is similar to what would be found in the clean limit, even if the global scale sets the system in the dirty limit.
 This solves the puzzle regarding the two linear scaling behaviors of the superfluid density\cite{Wang2022}.
 Furthermore, such an anisotropic scattering suggests that the optical conductivity (versus the frequency) is an integration of Lorentzians over a distribution of scattering rates, hence becomes increasingly sharp as the frequency approaches zero.
 Therefore a single-mode Lorentzian fit of the optical conductivity data at finite frequency would under-estimate the Drude weight.\cite{Wang2022} This resolves the so-called ``missing'' of Drude weight upon overdoping \cite{Mahmood2019}.

 In view of the important effect of the anisotropic scattering rate, we are motivated to re-examine the magnetotransport in overdoped LSCO, so far only considered theoretically in the isotropic scattering limit \cite{Mao2021}.
 We find that incorporating the anisotropic scattering rate further provides better agreement with a handful of experiments, such as the the upturn of $R_H$ with decreasing $T$ \cite{Hwang1994, Tsukada2006}, the initial drop of $R_H$ in $B$ for all overdopings \cite{Balakirev2009, Collignon2017}, the linear resistivity $\rho$ versus $B$\cite{Cooper2009, Giraldo-Gallo2018}, the temperature dependence of the magnetoresistivity ratio $[\rho(B)-\rho(0)]/\rho(0)$ \cite{Kimura1996,Vanacken2005,Cooper2009,Giraldo-Gallo2018}, and the violation of Kohler's law \cite{Kimura1996,Vanacken2005}.
 These results suggest that many of the anomalous transport behaviors in overdoped LSCO could actually be understood within the Fermi liquid picture.